LucHermitte/vim-build-tools-wrapper/doc/filter.md

        closing angle bracket: `%d>`.

   * Default compiler plugins don't translate pathnames on the fly, nor simplify error messages.
-This means that we'll to pipe the result of the compilation chain (`make`, `ant`, `bjam`, ...) with:
+This means that we'll have to pipe the result of the compilation chain (`make`, `ant`, `bjam`, ...) with:
     * the [indispensable STLfilt](http://www.bdsoft.com/tools/stlfilt.html) or
       [gccfilter](http://www.mixtion.org/gccfilter/) in order to simplify C++
       error messages ;
-    * `cygpath` in order to transform cygwin pathnames into windows pathnames (because we are using compilers, coming from cygwin, from win32-gvim).
+    * `cygpath` in order to transform cygwin pathnames into windows pathnames (because we are using compilers, coming from cygwin, from native-gvim).
     * `c++filt` if we want to parse compilation output to transform all C++ mangled names into something comprehensible.

-    In any case, we certainly don't want to define one compiler plugin for each possible case (make + gccfilter, make + gccfilter + cygwin, ant + STLFilt + cygwin, ...)
+    In any case, we certainly don't want to define one compiler plugin for each possible situation (make + gccfilter, make + gccfilter + cygwin, ant + STLFilt + cygwin, ...)

   * Compiler plugins are made to support a single tool.
 Using several tools together is not expected.
 It means that:
     * We cannot compile with ant, convert cygwin filenames and expect gcc error messages (_corrupted_ by ant)
-    * We cannot decode error message from several distinct compilers or tools used by a common compilation chain: a Makefile can execute `$(CXX)`, `$(FC)`, Doxygen, and LaTeX.
+    * We cannot decode error messages from several distinct compilers or tools used by a common compilation chain: a Makefile can execute `$(CXX)`, `$(FC)`, Doxygen, and LaTeX.